-To probe the NTD-SA interaction, the SARS-CoV-2 spike NTD (residue range: 16-290) is simulated in the presence of one molecule of SA (Neu5Ac) in solution.
+To probe the interaction with sialic acid, the SARS-CoV-2 spike N-terminal domain (residue range: 16-290) is simulated in the presence of one molecule of sialic acid (Neu5Ac) in solution.
 We select the domain ranging from residue 16 to 290 of the A chain of the trimeric complex.
-Likewise, the SARS-CoV-2 spike RBD (residue range: 331-524) is simulated in the presence of one molecule of SA (Neu5Ac) in solution.
-We selected this domain from residue 331-524.
+The simulation is carried out for 1.75 $\mu s$ with time steps of 2 fs.
+Likewise, the SARS-CoV-2 spike receptor binding domain (RBD, residue range: 331-524) is simulated in the presence of one molecule of sialic acid (Neu5Ac) in solution.
+We select this domain from residue 331-524 to match the sequence used in our experiments.
 The same procedure is followed for the S1 domain (residue range: 1-700) of SARS-CoV-2 spike.
-All of these 3 simulations have been carried out for $1.75~\mu s$ with a time step of 2 fs.
+The simulation has been carried out for 1.75 $\mu s$ with a time step of 2 fs.